 The time lapse technology also allows for a more precise understanding of the embryos.
 Research identified that embryos with chromosomal abnormalities take more than 100 hours to reach the blastocyst stage.
 Using this new technology, the computer is able to identify the embryos at risk of having chromosomal abnormalities.

 The timings of embryo development are crucial, and the computer is able to identify which embryos have delayed development.
 These embryos, though they may appear similar to their counterparts, in fact stand a decreased chance of success.
 For example, the time a blastocyst takes to be fully formed can be an indicator of health.

-The time lapse technology allows scientists a bit insight into embryo health.
+The time lapse technology allows scientists to have a bit of insight into embryo health.
 Using the previous method, though all embryos may look equally healthy, statistically only 25% of them would have the potential to develop into a baby.
 Using the new technology, however, scientists will be able to determine which embryos make up that 25%, and to choose these for implantation.

 The technology is not yet being used to its full capacity, but studies have found an increased success rate when using the time lapse technology.
 As more clinics and more couples choose to use this method, scientists will develop a better understanding of how to select the embryos with the best potential.

 Embryo Health Monitoring Already Taking Place –

 Babies conceived using this advanced technology have already been born, and the technology is becoming more widely available.
 The time lapse technology was first used in this was by researchers from Stanford University in 2010.
 Since then, clinical trials around the world have found positive results.
 The time lapse method is growing in popularity around the world, with a number of US clinics now offering this technology.
 The time lapse technology increases the cost of IVF treatments, but also increases the chances of the IVF being a success.